 4. General Requirements for Impairment Ratings.

 a.
 Covered Employees.
-The employee must be a covered Department of Energy (DOE) contractor or subcontractor employee, or Radiation Exposure Compensation Act (RECA) section 5 employee found to have contracted a covered illness through exposure to a toxic substance at a DOE facility or RECA section 5 facility.
+The employee is a covered Department of Energy (DOE) contractor or subcontractor employee, or Radiation Exposure Compensation Act (RECA) section 5 employee found to have contracted a covered illness through exposure to a toxic substance at a DOE facility or RECA section 5 facility.

 b.
 Claiming Impairment.
-The employee must claim impairment because of a covered illness or illnesses in writing.
+The employee has to claim impairment in writing.

 c.
 Maximum Medical Improvement (MMI).
-An impairment that is the result of a covered illness will be included in the employee’s impairment rating only if the physician concludes that the condition has reached MMI, which means the condition is unlikely to improve substantially with or without medical treatment.
-Conditions that are progressive in nature and worsen over time, such as chronic beryllium disease (CBD), are considered to have reached MMI when the condition is not likely to improve.
+An impairment rating is to encompass each covered illness that has reached MMI according to the rating physician.
+MMI means the condition is unlikely to improve substantially with or without medical treatment.
+A CE may consider conditions that are progressive in nature and worsen over time, such as chronic beryllium disease (CBD), to have reached MMI when the condition is not likely to improve.

 (1) Terminal Employees.
-An exception to the MMI requirement exists for terminal employees undergoing ongoing treatment for an illness that has not reached MMI.
-In these situations, the terminal employee could die before the outcome of treatment is known and eligibility for an impairment award would be extinguished.
-Therefore, if the CE finds probative medical evidence that the employee is terminal, the impairment that results from such a covered illness is included in the impairment rating even if the employee has not reached MMI.
+An exception to the MMI requirement exists for terminal employees undergoing treatment for an illness that has not reached MMI.
+In these situations, the terminal employee could die before the end of treatment and eligibility for an impairment award would be extinguished.
+Therefore, if the CE finds probative medical evidence that the employee is terminal, the CE includes the covered illness in the impairment rating even if the covered illness has not reached MMI.

-(b) Once the CE receives medical evidence indicating that the employee is at MMI, development is resumed.
+(b) Once the CE receives notice from the employee and medical evidence indicating that the employee is at MMI, the CE resumes development.

 (3) Multiple Covered Illnesses.
-In a case of multiple covered illnesses, where one condition is at MMI and another is not, the CE should proceed with a determination regarding impairment for the condition at MMI.
-If different covered illnesses affect the same organ, and one condition is not at MMI, the CE cannot proceed with an impairment rating until all conditions in that organ have reached MMI.
+In a case of multiple covered illnesses, where one condition is at MMI and another is not, the CE proceeds with a determination regarding impairment for the condition at MMI.
+If different covered illnesses affect the same organ or body function, and one condition is not at MMI, the CE cannot proceed with an impairment rating until all conditions in that organ or body function have reached MMI.

 d.
 Impairment Rating.
 An impairment evaluation performed by a qualified physician is the basis for the CE’s determination of impairment benefit entitlement.
 Therefore, the physician’s impairment rating report is to include narrative text that clearly communicates the physician’s opinion, and that provides a convincingly descriptive rationale in support of the stated impairment rating.